The event of the year at Linnaeus University

 Conferral of doctoral degrees

-At Linnaeus University, doctoral degrees are conferred following the fulfilment of examination requirements ie that doctoral students have successfully defended their theses during the previous calendar year.
+At Linnaeus University, doctoral degrees are conferred following the fulfilment of examination requirements, that is to say that doctoral students have successfully defended their theses during the previous calendar year and applied for their degree.
+In order to take part at the ceremony, the doctoral student must have defended his/her thesis and applied for a degree no later than March 15.

 The conferral of doctoral degrees is acknowledged as the most important and traditional of academic ceremonies.
 The act of conferral is a degree-awarding ceremony with origins in the oldest medieval universities of Southern Europe.
 The first documented degree conferral in Sweden was held in Uppsala on 22nd January 1600.
 In Lund, the first ceremony was held in 1670.
 Other Swedish universities and institutes of higher education have been much later with their ceremonies.